Trump denies downplaying virus, casts doubt on mask usage

 Trump, in what could well be a preview of his performance in the presidential debates less than two weeks away, cast doubt on the widely accepted scientific conclusions of his own administration strongly urging the use of face coverings and seemed to bat away the suggestion that the nation has racial inequities.

-Face-to-face with everyday voters for the first time in months, Trump was defensive but resisted agitation as he was pressed on his administration’s response to the COVID-19 pandemic and why he doesn’t more aggressively promote the use of masks to reduce the spread of the disease.
+Face-to-face with everyday voters for the first time in months, as his three live showdowns with Democrat Joe Biden loom, Trump was pressed on his administration’s response to the COVID-19 pandemic and why he doesn’t more aggressively promote the use of masks to reduce the spread of the disease.

 “There are people that don’t think masks are good,” Trump said, though his own Centers for Disease Control and Prevention strongly urges their use.